pasqualintosh/crosstraining-wod-score/README.md

-# crosstraining-wod-score
+# sample-webpack-react
-just a simple web app in reactjs able to generate random wod and set a score (time/rep)
+just a sample with webpack and react